Best Minneapolis Activities for Big Kids (Ages 6–12)

 Entertainment and Can't-Miss Fun

 Mueller Park in Uptown has a wading pool that opens June through August — no planning required, no cost, just show up with swimsuits and towels.
-The Uptown location is a bonus: Sebastian Joe's ice cream and good restaurants on Hennepin are a short walk.
-Free.
+The Uptown location is a bonus: ice cream at Sebastian Joe's and good restaurants on Hennepin are a short walk.
 Weekday mornings are the least crowded.
+Limited shade over playground equipment, so bring hats and sunscreen.
+Cost: $0.

 Bryant Square Park in South Minneapolis runs a splash pad in summer — shallow, designed for kids, completely free.
-In winter, the park flips to a warming house and skating rink.
+In winter, the park flips to a warming house and skating rink — both excellent.
+Nearby dining is solid: Taco Cat, Matt's Bar, and more on Lyndale.
 Rated 4.4.
 Pack dry clothes for splash pad visits and ice skates for winter.
-Cost: /bin/zsh.
+Cost: $0.

 Train Park in Northeast Minneapolis has a train-themed playground structure that gets kids excited on sight.
 The cab, cars, and engine details make imaginative play easy — kids immediately become conductors and stowaways.
 It doesn't get overcrowded, so your kids actually get equipment time without waiting.
 Free.
-Good coffee shops are nearby for parents.
+Northeast coffee shops and bakeries are nearby for parents.
+Bring water — no fountains on-site.

 Best Value for Families with Older Kids

 Audubon Park in Northeast is a community playground with solid equipment and adjacent athletic fields where pickup games happen regularly.
 Older kids can join in while parents stay at the play structures.
-Classic neighborhood feel, no crowds.
+The open athletic fields are great for free play — bring a ball.
+Classic Northeast neighborhood feel, no crowds.
+Summer brings community programming through Minneapolis Parks.
 Free.
-Pair with a meal in Northeast — the food scene there is genuinely good.

 Holmes Park near the University of Minnesota is small but well-positioned: the Mississippi River trails are within easy walking distance, making it a natural launching point for a riverside walk after playground time.
+The trails are beautiful in fall with leaf color — scenic in October.
+Dinkytown is a short drive for casual family lunch options.
 Rated 4.3.
 Free.
-Fall foliage makes this one of the nicest park-to-trail combos in the city in October.
+Lower-profile park means less competition for equipment on busy summer days.

 Insider Tips for Visiting Minneapolis with Big Kids

-- Bike the city.
-The Minnehaha Pkwy trail runs near Lake Nokomis — it connects several parks and is flat enough for elementary schoolers.
-Rent or bring bikes for a multi-stop day.
+• Bike the city.
+The Minnehaha Pkwy trail runs near Lake Nokomis Playground — it connects several parks and is flat enough for elementary schoolers.
+Great for a post-playground bike ride.

-- Summer splash pads are free.
-Bryant Square and Mueller Park both have water features that open in June.
+• Summer splash pads are free.
+Bryant Square Park and Mueller Park both have water features that open in June.
 Check Minneapolis Parks for exact dates each year.

-- Como Regional Park is the best free half-day in the metro.
+• Como Regional Park is the best free half-day in the metro.
 Hit the zoo first (giraffes and polar bears get crowded), then conservatory, then Como Town if the kids have gas left.
+Budget $15–$25 per kid for rides, or skip Como Town and spend $0–$10 in donations.

-- Hi-View Park after fresh snow is a must.
+• Hi-View Park after fresh snow is a must.
 Northeast families know this.
 Pack sleds and go within 24 hours of a decent snowfall.
+Northeast coffee shops are nearby for a post-park warmup.

-- Parking fills early at Lake Nokomis on hot weekends.
+• Parking fills early at Lake Nokomis on hot weekends.
 Arrive before 9am or ride bikes — the trail system connects right to the park.
+The small lake concession stand sells ice cream and snacks nearby.

-- Northeast Minneapolis is walkable between Train Park, Audubon, and Hi-View.
+• Northeast Minneapolis is walkable between Train Park, Audubon Park, and Hi-View Park.
 Stack a morning with two parks and finish with lunch in the neighborhood.

 Plan Your Visit

 Minneapolis's biggest advantage for families with older kids: most of the best activities cost nothing.
-A full day at Lake Nokomis playground, beach, and a Como Regional Park visit runs /bin/zsh– for a family of four, depending on how many Como Town rides happen.
+A full day at Lake Nokomis Playground beach and a Como Regional Park visit runs $0–$30 for a family of four, depending on how many Como Town rides happen.
 The trail system and park grid mean you can cover a lot of ground without moving the car — which, with 6–12 year olds, is always a win.